[Dovecot] "Maximum number of connections from user+IP exceeded" solution [Error countermeasures]

 ■2.
 Procedure for modifying parameters in dovecot.conf

-In my environment, the default value (10) was entered and applied in a commented state.
+In my environment, the default value (10) was commented out and applied.

-Therefore, I set a new value by modifying or adding it.
+Therefore, I set the new value by modifying or adding to the code.

 This time, we have added a setting of "50" so that the difference from the default value can be seen